 Flexibility is defined as the ability to move a joint, like your shoulder or knee, through its complete range of motion (ROM).
 Flexibility is influenced by the ‘stiffness’ of the muscles surrounding the joint and a few other factors like the tightness of ligaments (attach bone to bone) and tendons (attach muscle to bone) surrounding the joint, it may even be influenced by your body temperature (2).

 Lots of studies have shown that stretching can improve flexibility; but strangely, Scientists don’t really know why.
-It could be due to a decrease in the stiffness of muscles (perceived or actual), an increase in muscle length, or some combination of each (2).
+It could be due to a decrease in the perceived stiffness of muscles, an increase in actual muscle length, or some combination of each (2).

 Regardless of the cause, flexibility can be improved with long-term stretching, but there are both positive and negative consequences of stretching.
 On the negative side, stretching, when undertaken immediately before exercise, has the effect of impairing performance.
 Specifically, the immediate changes in muscle compliance that occur with stretching can affect the length-tension relationship of muscles (4).
 Translated into English, this means that stretching before exercise, especially static stretching (when you hold a stretch), may impair your strength and power output.
 Because of this, static stretching should not be performed with any intensity prior to strength, high speed, explosive or reactive activities (4).
 Dynamic stretching (like swinging your arm) is perhaps more appropriate prior to these types of exercise.